-In this section, we assume rate adaptation is turned off and cells operate at 11 Mbps and examine issues with co-channel interference.
+In this section, we assume rate adaptation is turned off and that cells operate at 11 Mb/s.
+Only the preamble for any MAC transmission is sent at 1 Mb/s.
+We then examine issues with co-channel interference.

 Consider the effect of operating different WiFi cells in close proximity in the same frequency channel.
 Cells more than one cell-hop away typically reuse the spectrum.
-As mentioned earlier, due to worst-case design constraints, cells could have radii of as low as 30 m.
-While this design improves SNR when there is no interference, it backfires when there is significant amount of co-channel interference.
+As mentioned earlier, due to worst-case design constraints, cells could have radii as low as 30 m.
+While this design improves SNR when there is no interference, it is detrimental when there is a significant amount of co-channel interference.

 The packet corruption due to interference is modeled as follows.
-While a receiver is receiving a frame, another transmission occurs in its vicinity and at the receiver location the new transmission's observed signal strength exceeds a threshold, the new transmission corrupts the frame currently being received by this receiver.
+While a receiver is receiving a frame, if another transmission occurs in its vicinity and the new transmission's observed signal strength exceeds a threshold at the receiver location, the new transmission corrupts the frame currently being received.
 Interference from multiple sources can also aggregate.
 It is enough to corrupt a few bits of a packet to render the whole packet useless.
-However, at high bit rates (11 Mbps), even 1500 byte packets are short.
-Further, MAC overheads increase with the number of packets (irrespective of the number of bytes in packets).
-Therefore it is better to send larger packets if the bit rate is high (and rate adaptation is turned off).
+However, at high bit rates (11 Mb/s), even 1500 byte packets are short.
+Further, MAC overheads increase with the number of packets (independent of the size of the packet).